A BRIEF HISTORY OF CARLISLE, ENGLAND

 By Tim Lambert

-However in the 4th century Roman civilisation declined.
+However in the 4th century Roman civilization declined.
 Troops were withdrawn from Hadrian's wall in 399 AD and the last Roman soldiers left England in 407 AD.
-Soon afterwards the Roman way of life broke down and most Roman towns were abandoned.
+Soon afterward the Roman way of life broke down and most Roman towns were abandoned.
 Roman Carlisle was probably left empty or with very few people living inside its walls.

-CARLISLE FROM THE 5th TO THE 11th CENTURY
+CARLISLE FROM THE 5th CENTURY TO THE 11th CENTURY

 CARLISLE IN THE MIDDLE AGES